jamarphi/pen_engine/ext/platforms/mac_ios/README.md

 - AppKit

-After that, right click on your target in the project explorer and add pen_engine to your target, this should automatically populate Build Phases -> Compile Sources.
+After that, right click on your project in the project explorer and add pen_engine to both targets, this should automatically populate Build Phases -> Compile Sources.

-In Build Phases -> Copy Bundle Resources make sure to remove any android resources in there that may have been copied.
+In Build Phases -> Copy Bundle Resources for both targets make sure to remove any android resources in there that may have been copied.
+Also remove the Info.plist file from there if it is copied over.
 If any errors are encountered from the copy bundle section then remove those files as well.

 In Build Settings -> C++ Language Dialect, make sure it is C++17.

-In General -> Deployment clear the entry for Main Interface.

-In your Info.plist remove the Storyboard key and set the value Delegate Class Name to PenMacIOSAppDelegate.

 ---------------------------------------------------------------------------